BluQRP/DX_UnO/README.md

 DX UnO  can operate on any of these five bands of 20m, 17m, 15m, 12m and 10m bands and operates on popular digital modes such as  FT8, FT4, JS8call and WSPR and similar tonal modes.

-DX Uno is fully CAT controlled and emulates KENWOOD TS-2000 and KENWOOD TS-140S and KENWOOD TS-440S Transceivers with 9600bps to give more flexibility on CAT control rig selection.
+DX Uno is fully CAT controlled and emulates KENWOOD TS-2000, KENWOOD TS-140S, KENWOOD TS-440S Transceivers with 9600bps to give more flexibility on CAT control rig selection.

 DX UnO uses a TTL based RF PA, not PA mosfets which are prone to failure.
 The advantage of this TTL Logic Chip based RF Power Amplifier is that it is extremely resistant to SWR mishaps such as high SWR cases and antenna mishaps as antenna short or TX without antenna.